vladigleba/vladigleba.github.io/source/_posts/2014-03-14-deploying-rails-apps-part-2-setting-up-the-server.markdown

 rbenv will suite you well if you’re starting out; otherwise, install whatever best meets your needs.
 By the way, it’s worth mentioning that since rbenv is incompatible with RVM, you won’t be able to run them side by side.

-Alright, we can install rbenv like so:
+All right, we can install rbenv like so:

 ``` bash
 sudo curl -L https://raw.github.com/fesplugas/rbenv-installer/master/bin/rbenv-installer | bash